 Getting the words out is certainly harder when you have anxiety, and one anxiety disorder - social phobia - is characterized by trouble talking in front of others.
-Find out more about your anxiety with my free 7 minute anxiety test.
+Find out what type of anxiety you have, figure out your anxiety score, and compare your anxiety to others with our free 7 minute anxiety test.

 What it's Like to Have Trouble Speaking

 Difficulty speaking is both a mental problem - where you can't get yourself to talk in public - and a physical problem, where it feels like your mouth can't move correctly or like your tongue is too big.
 These symptoms occur with various types of anxiety.
 Learn more by taking my free 7 minute anxiety test now.

 The best way to understand this is to go over the reasons that you may have trouble speaking.
 These include: